Transnistria national football team

 The Transnistria national football team is the national team of Transnistria, a de facto unrecognized state in Eastern Europe.
 They are not affiliated with FIFA or UEFA and therefore cannot compete for the FIFA World Cup or the UEFA European Championship.
 Transnistria became a member of CONIFA, an umbrella association for national teams not affiliated with FIFA, in 2015, but has since left the organization.

-Despite expressing interest, the national team never entered the CONIFA World Football Cup, and had played only one match.
+Despite expressing interest, the national team never entered the CONIFA World Football Cup.
 An amateur team representing Transnistria, however, competes in the Moldovan qualifying stages for the UEFA Regions' Cup.
 A Transnistria veteran's national side has also played in the Dniester Cup, a mini-football tournament, against three clubs including Hapoel Bat Yam F.C. from Israel.

 Transnistria Football Federation

 The president of the Federation is Pavel Prokudin, who has held this function since 2017.